 What are Dividends?

 Dividends are basically payments made by companies to their shareholders, typically on a regular basis.
-It's basically profit sharing--a way of rewarding shareholders for their investment.
+It's basically profit-sharing—a way of visibly rewarding shareholders for their investment in the company.

-Most companies pay dividends from their profits instead of reinvesting those earnings back into the business.
-Therefore dividends are more typically seen in established, slower growing sectors.
+Most companies pay dividends from their profits instead of re-investing those earnings back into the business.
+Therefore dividends are typically paid by established, slower growing corporations.

 Some companies which are unprofitable pay dividends as well (with borrowed money).
 To be safe, dividend investors often look for companies with a healthy dividend payout ratio: where dividend payments per share are much lower than net earnings share.